sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Friday, July 1 ==

   * NOTE! ord(j) computed incorrectly if E.j_invariant = 0.
 Should be a quick fix to update the database.
 Here's a modified list for the *original* curves in matched.txt: [[attachment:modifiedjinv3.txt]]
+  * Related: Here is a modified version of the table provided last Thursday: [[attachment:modifiedellipticcurvedatafile2.txt]]

 = Week 3 =